a-shafir/spectropak/specifications.md

 * Micrometals -2 material provides high Q at ~2.5MHz
 * Feed out-of-phase signal to compensate for MOSFET gate capacitance (calibration should be automatic and done by firmware)
 * Monitor output of RF transformer using charge pump (resistor divider needs tricky compensation)
-* Use two well-balanced secondaries to drive each pair of rod (same as SRS)
+* Use two well-balanced secondaries to drive each pair of rods (same as SRS)
 * Use two independent DC bias amplifiers (similar as plate drivers) to drive each pair of rods (enables biasing the whole mass filter to arbitrary potentials)
 * Need to be careful about DC bias balance, RF amplitude stabilization, and maintainance of RF/DC ratio during scan